etlbox/etlbox.website/doks_v1.8/content/recipes/destinations/custom-destination.md

 ---
 title: "Custom Destination"
-description: "Examples and code recipes for the CustomDestination component."
+description: "C# recipes for CustomDestination in ETLBox.
+Send each pipeline row to your own writer logic with practical examples for .NET ETL flows."
 lead: "This article contains example code that shows the usage of the CustomDestination component."
 draft: false
 images: []